bagisto/bagisto-docs/api_customer.md

 [edit on github](https://github.com/bagisto/bagisto-docs/blob/master/api_customer.md){:class="edit-github" target="_blank"}

 In the customer's APIs: Firstly, we will look for the customer's authentication with the help of login credentials.
 Because customer can't access/add/modify their addresses, orders, reviews and wishlists without login into the front store.
-To logined in at the Bagisto front store, customer need a valid email address and password.
+To logged in at the Bagisto front store, customer need a valid email address and password.

 ## 1. Customer's Login Authentication: <a id="customer-login-authentication"></a>